Quantum symmetries of Hadamard matrices: Diagrammatic categories

 For the other direction, start with a Frobenius $*$-algebra $\Alg$ and denote by $m\colon \Alg\otimes \Alg\to \Alg$ the multiplication on $\Alg$ and by $\eta\colon\C\to \Alg$ the inclusion of the unit in $\Alg$.
 We also denote $R:=m^\dag\eta$, so $R^\dag:=\eta^\dag m$ is the associated bilinear form.
 We associate the following diagrams

 Actually, we can interpret any spider by $\spider=m_l^{\dag}m_k$, where $m_k$ denotes the $k$-fold product (which is well defined by associativity).
 Now, one needs to prove that all the reduction rules \eqref{eq.black} are satisfied.
-We will skip this part here, let us just mention that apart from associativity of $m$ (and hence coassociativity of $m^\dag$) a crucial step is to prove the so-called Frobenius law \cite[Lemma~2.3.19]{Koc03}
+We will skip this part here as it would prolong the article inadequately.
+It is described in a very detailed manner e.g.\ in \cite{Koc03}.
+We should maybe just comment on the $*$/$\dag$ structure, which is not discussed in \cite{Koc03}.
+First, we have to show that the duality morphisms are adjoint of each other, that is, prove that $(R,R^\dag)$ indeed satisfy the snake equation.
+But we did this already in Lemma~\ref{L.Rm}(a).
+Secondly, we have to prove the reduction rule involving the dagger.
+This can be done using Lemma~\ref{L.Rm}(b). \end{proof}